 In October 2006 and January 2007, we received correspondence from American Science and Engineering, Inc., or AS&E, expressing concerns that we may be using certain intellectual property we acquired from AS&E in a manner that breaches, or may breach, our contractual obligations under a license agreement with them in certain nonmedical fields.
+The intellectual property at issue relates to the development of a next-generation linac that could be used for medical as well as non-medical purposes.
+We are developing the technology used in the next-generation linac independently from the intellectual property we obtained from the HES acquisition.
 While we do not believe our activities breach or violate the terms of the license agreement, we cannot assure you that AS&E will not commence litigation on the grounds that we are in breach of our obligations under the license agreement.